 GitHub Pages

-GitHub Pages is a simple service to publish a website directly on GitHub from a Git repository.
+GitHub Pages is a service for publishing a website directly on GitHub from a Git repository.
 You add some files and folders to a repository and GitHub Pages turns it into a website.
-You can use HTML directly if you like, but they also provide Jekyll, which renders Markdown into HTML and makes it really easy to setup a blog or a template-based website.
+You can use HTML directly if you like, but they also provide Jekyll, a tool that can build a blog or a template-based website from a set of Markdown files.

 Why GitHub Pages is awesome!